-The ECS In-Line Corrosion Detector is designed to provide an early warning indication of internal corrosion activity in water-based fire sprinkler systems.
-The device is designed to be installed where corrosion is most likely to occur: the air/water interface.
-A cross-section of the device shows the two key attributes that allow for early detection of corrosion: an externally milled section of the pipe that creates a "thin wall" section and a pressure chamber created by an external sleeve welded over the pipe.
-The thin wall section of the device will fail before other system piping to provide an early warning indication.
+The In-Line Corrosion Detector is designed to provide an early warning indication of internal corrosion activity in water-based fire sprinkler systems.
+The corrosion detector is designed to be installed where corrosion is most likely to occur: the air/water interface.
+A cross-section of the corrosion detector shows the two key attributes that allow for early detection of corrosion: an externally milled section of the pipe that creates a thin-wall section and a pressure chamber created by an external sleeve welded over the pipe.
+The thin-wall section of the corrosion detector will fail before other system piping to provide an early warning indication.
 The In-Line Corrosion Detector is equipped with a pressure switch to monitor the pressure chamber.
-The In-Line Corrosion Detector can be remotely monitored through a buildings monitoring system.
+The In-Line Corrosion Detector can be remotely monitored through a building monitoring system, or locally through the Detector Remote Test Station.

 The In-Line Corrosion Detector is manufactured as a spool of piping with roll grooved ends for easy insertion into the fire sprinkler piping using standard mechanical couplings (supplied by others).
 All models of the In-Line Corrosion Detectors are eighteen (18) inches in length.
-The variety of pipe schedules and metal are listed in the table under ordering information.
+The variety of pipe schedules and metal types are listed in the table under ordering information.

-- Step 1: Contact an ECS Engineer to determine a location within the sprinkler system where corrosion is likely to occur.
-In wet pipe systems locate on a high point at the air/water interface; in dry pipe and preaction systems locate on a horizontal portion of the mains in an area with trapped water. - Step 2: At the chosen location in the fire sprinkler piping remove an eighteen (18) inch pipe section from the fire sprinkler system.
+- 1. Contact an ECS Engineer to determine a location within the sprinkler system where corrosion is likely to occur.
+In wet pipe systems locate on a high point at the air/water interface; in dry pipe and preaction systems locate on a horizontal portion of the mains in an area with trapped water. - 2.
+At the chosen location in the fire sprinkler piping remove an eighteen (18) inch pipe section from the fire sprinkler system.

-- Step 3: Roll groove the remaining ends of the fire sprinkler system piping to receive a standard mechanical coupling. - Step 4: Install the In-Line Corrosion Detector of matching pipe material, diameter and schedule into the section space that has been created with the removal of the eighteen (18) inch pipe section.
+- 3. Roll groove the remaining ends of the fire sprinkler system piping to receive a standard mechanical coupling. - 4.
+Install the In-Line Corrosion Detector of matching pipe material, diameter and schedule into the section space that has been created with the removal of the eighteen (18) inch pipe section.
 Orient the In-Line Corrosion Detector so that the pressure switch is accessible for maintenance.
-Tighten the mechanical couplings as per the manufacturer's specifications. - Step 5: OPTIONAL: Connect the wiring from the monitoring system to the pressure switch (dry contact) in accordance with the manufacturer's wiring instructions.
+Tighten the mechanical couplings as per the manufacturer's specifications. - 5.
+(OPTIONAL) Connect the wiring from the monitoring system to the pressure switch (dry contact) in accordance with the manufacturer's wiring instructions.
 Activation of the In-Line Corrosion Detector should be identified as a supervisory signal.